Print this page

 Components of Reading Instruction

-The No Child Left Behind Act contains the legal
+The No Child Left Behind Act contained the legal

 definitions of reading and essential components of reading instruction.